3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_01/culture/the-tooling-of-wdi.md

 Slack is your main means of communication during and after class.

-There are five channels we'll use (X is the number of your class):
+There are six channels we'll use (X is the number of your class):

 - `atl-wdiX-classroom`
 - `atl-wdiX-debugging`